 Ph.D.
 Candidate in Media Studies, Western University, London, ON.

-Dissertation: “Systems of Remembering: Toronto’s Hip-Hop Scene, 1979-89.”
+Dissertation: “Mapping Diasporic Flows: The Development of Toronto’s Early Rap Music Scene, 1979-89.”
 Advisor: Dr. Keir Keightley.
+[Defending Fall 2025]

 Peer-reviewed publications: